ironsheep/P2-vscode-extensions/spin2/TAB-NOTES.md

 While this will inform some of the spin2 tabbing behaviors we are adding additional behaviors on top of this.

 *-Stephen*

+## Spin2 Elastic Tabs - DRAFT Implementation</Br>(for reference only)

+### Press TAB (with what selected?):

+	- [IP1] insert point: in NON-WHITE
+		- (place cursor here)
+		- should move text at cursor, splitting text
+	- [IP2] insert point: in WHITE
+		- (place cursor at left-edge of text to right, OR END-OF-LINE)
+		- should move text at cursor, or just append spaces to next tab
+	- [SE1] selection (All NON-WHITE)
+		- (should location left edge of NON-WHITE (to left) and and place cursor there)
+	- [SE2] selection (starts WHITE, ends NON-WHITE)
+		- (should location left edge of NON-WHITE, within selection, set cursor there)
+	- [SE3] selection (starts NON-WHITE, ends WHITE)
+		- (should location left edge of NON-WHITE before start of selection, set cursor there)
+	- [SE4] selection (All WHITE)
+		- (should place cursor at left-edge of text to right)
+			- selected text should be removed
+			- next tab is calc from left of selection, not cursor
+			- insert spaces to next TAB from left of selection
+		- (OR DO NOTHING if no more text to right)
+	- [ML1] Multi-line (FAKE SINGLE LINE)
+		- (should location left edge of NON-WHITE, place cursor there)
+		- (skipping WHITE at left of line)

+NOTE: Tab on empty lines should just cause spaces to be appended to next tab stop.

+### Press SHIFT+TAB (with what selected?):

+	- [UIP1] insert point: in NON-WHITE
+		- (place cursor at left-edge of text (to left), OR BEGIN-OF-LINE)
+		- just remove spaces from cursor to prior tab
+	- [UIP2] insert point: in WHITE
+		- (place cursor at left-edge of text (to right), OR END-OF-LINE)
+		- just remove spaces from cursor to prior tab
+	- [USE1] selection (All NON-WHITE)
+		- (place cursor at left-edge of text (to left), OR BEGIN-OF-LINE)
+		- just remove spaces from cursor to prior tab
+	- [USE2] selection (starts WHITE, ends NON-WHITE)
+		- (should location left edge of NON-WHITE, within selection, set cursor there)
+		- just remove spaces from cursor to prior tab
+	- [USE3] selection (starts NON-WHITE, ends WHITE)
+		- (place cursor at left-edge of text (to left), OR BEGIN-OF-LINE)
+		- just remove spaces from cursor to prior tab
+	- [USE4] selection (All WHITE)
+		- (place cursor at left-edge of text (to right), OR END-OF-LINE)
+		- just remove spaces from cursor to prior tab
+	- [UML1] Multi-line (FAKE SINGLE LINE)
+		- (place cursor at left-edge of text (from start of line to right), OR END-OF-LINE)
+		- just remove spaces from cursor to prior tab

+NOTE: empty lines are ignored for Shift+Tab.

 ---